 RIGHT.
 Flute.
 Did I say flute?
 I meant baroque alto recorder that is mine because of a dream*.
 It is in my pocket right now and also I may or may not sleep with it at night… But this is only because it is wooden, and freezing is bad for good instruments.
 Shh.

-*The story behind the recorder is that I have a friend who taught with me who attended school at someplace he never mentions, because it is Juilliard.
+*The story behind the recorder is that I have a friend who taught with me who attended school to play glorious music.
 Anyways, one of his professors had a dream that this beautiful old instrument that he had on a shelf was being played over the Badlands in South Dakota (where we both were)… So his professor, naturally, sends him the instrument so it can be played over the Badlands in South Dakota.
 Since I sometimes pretend I can play alto recorder, or something… er… Long story short, I ended up with the recorder.
 And instruments like that one should be played.
 (O truly it is beautiful, dear reader.)

 So now I have music; and the mountains, and you, my people.
 Stay well, and know that my thoughts and prayers are with you wherever you go.
 Eat much bacon for me!